-D. Field trips
+D. Field Trips

 Occasionally, Mount Royal brings its students on field trips.
-These may be educational, religious, community service or recreational outings.
+These may be educational, religious, community service, or recreational outings.
 During a field trip, students will wear seat belts when traveling in cars.
 Students should only eat in the car if the teacher has asked permission from the drivers ahead of time.
-Students should follow all school rules, including Mount Royal's uniform code.
+Students should follow all school rules, including Mount Royal's dress code.
 Students should stay with their teachers and chaperones, and follow their instructions.
-Remember, when we go out into the world, we are Christ's ambassadors.